 If the issues uncovered are minor, the seller may not want to negotiate the price at all.
 Most old properties will have small issues that need repairing, it can be impossible to dodge.
 If the results don’t uncover major problems, you may want to calculate how much it would cost to repair them yourself.
 If the property is already being offered at a reasonable price you can continue with the purchase as planned.

-As you’re not legally bound to the property and your offer is still Subject to Contract (STC) you’re legally within your rights to walk away from the transaction.
-If the work required is too costly or too daunting for you to proceed, you don’t have to sign or continue with the purchase.
-This option may save you money in the long-run if the repairs are too much.
+If you’re not legally bound to the property and your offer is still Subject to Contract (STC) you’re legally within your rights to walk away from the transaction and pull out of the sale.
+If the work required is too costly or too daunting for you to proceed, you don’t have to continue with the purchase.
+You’ll need to contact your solicitor or conveyancer who will then inform you of the necessary steps to take.

 Negotiate the House Price Down